ch0min/card_swiper_component/README.md

 %TOMORROW%
 - CB: On back card use PanGestureHandler, so you can scroll down if the description is more than the card.
-- CF: Loading spinner when loading the swipe screen
+- Make the NextCard opacity = 0 when flipping the card animation occurs.

 - CF: Fix so that you can swipe instantly after the next card ?
 - Refactoring and splitting components into smaller ones.
 (SwipeLogic specifically)